jlemaster2136/ufc_data/README.md

 # UFC Stats Cleaner and Predictor

-This project is designed to clean and visualize UFC data and predict future fights.
+This project is designed to clean and visualize UFC data.

 ## Features